blakejakopovic/piface/README.md

 ```

 ### Using Buttons
-The PiFace has 4 built-in buttons that corrispond to inputs 1 to 4.
+The PiFace has 4 built-in buttons that correspond to inputs 1 to 4.
 ```ruby
 require 'piface'